nazimboudeffa/blog-nuxt2/content/blog/javascript-chatgpt.md

 number: 3
 ---

 Amazing !
-Today I've decided that now and after I will only use it to write blog posts !
+Today I've decided that now and after I will only use ChatGPT to write blog posts !

 I've asked ChatGPT : Explain javascript in a blog post

-Here is what he answered :
+Here is what he/her answered :

 JavaScript is a programming language that is primarily used to create interactive and dynamic web pages.
 It is a client-side language, which means that it runs on the user's web browser, as opposed to a server-side language like PHP or Ruby, which run on the web server.